emuffmunk/niche-conservatism/README.md

 In addition to the main script (niche_conservatism_analysis) an additional test-script (niche_conservatism_test) is included together with a test datasheet of only a few species (test_data) for quick code testing and reviewing on any computer.

+All scripts will be continously expanded and updated.

 More README information on shapefiles and plant kingdom phyologenetic tree will follow soon...